 There used to be 2 webcams in the Albright Visitor Center.
 One was pointed at the Travertine Terraces and one was pointed a picnic table on the Parade Ground.
 We had to move the webcams in order for rehabilitation of the visitor center to take place, so we moved one to the temporary visitor center that still has a view of the Travertine Terraces and the Parade Ground.
 Instead of eliminating the other webcam, we installed it in the only place that has a network connection that still has a view of Mammoth Hot Springs.
 We installed it to face the historic Officers' Row, knowing elk and bison would be seen.
 We did this not knowing construction trailers would be in the view.
 We receive a lot of emails for and against this view, but we know you like webcams, so it will stay until we can move it back into the Albright Visitor Center.

 Why did you change the angle of the Old Faithful webcam inside the visitor center?

 The webcam inside the visitor center at Old Faithful is out of reach high on a windowsill.
 Over time, that webcam slowly rotated to the left due to vibrations from small earthquakes.
 It shifted because the webcam base was never secured to the windowsill.
 We climbed a large ladder and rotated the webcam back to its original angle and did our best to secure the webcam in place so it doesn't rotate again.
-We receive a lot of emails for and against this view, but have decided on this view.
+We receive a lot of emails for and against this view, but we have decided to keep this view.

 I would like a different webcam angle.
 Will you change the view for me?